 - BTSE is looking to launch on Blockstream’s Liquid Network, stating that, “Liquid satisfies the modern demand for digital tokens and assets, with Liquid Issued Assets native to the chain, without any meta layers like the clumsy and ill-thought Counterparty and OMNI protocols.
 Issued Assets also benefit from Confidential Transactions making it the only fully fungible token platform available.
 On top of this, single-chain atomic swaps between assets or assets and L-BTC are possibly, removing counterparty risk.”

 - Sigma Prime announced they are now hosting publicly-accessible Lighthouse nodes for running beacon/validator nodes for the Ethereum 2.0 testnet.
-Lighthouse is an Ethereum 2.0 client which supports What is proof of stake in blockchain technology?
-The proof o...
-More (PoS) and sharding.
+Lighthouse is an Ethereum 2.0 client which supports Proof of Stake (PoS) and sharding.
 Trail of Bits will be performing the security review of Lighthouse scheduled for January 2020.

 - IACR release a new research paper proposing a solution for implementing Confidential Assets on MimbleWimble, which allows users to issue and transfer multiple assets on a blockchain without showing addresses, amounts, or asset types.